How to Evaluate Diamond Symmetry

-Light from a lamp is reflected by the interior of the plastic reflector to the diamond, which reflects that light, now red or reddish, with either a perfect or imperfect shape, depending on the cut and proportions.
+The interior of the plastic reflector reflects light from a lamp to the diamond.
+The gem reflects that light, now red or reddish, with either a perfect or imperfect shape, depending on the diamond's cut and proportions.

 A Do-It-Yourself Way to Measure Diamond Symmetry